This recipe for Asian cucumber salad is sliced cucumbers and colorful veggies tossed in a zesty sesame dressing. The perfect quick and easy side dish!

 This recipe for Asian cucumber salad is cucumbers and colorful veggies tossed in a zesty sesame dressing.
 The perfect quick and easy side dish!

 Who doesn’t love cucumbers?
 They’re mildly flavored, super refreshing and are amazing in so many different dishes.
-This Asian cucumber salad is one of my family’s favorite sides, you can serve it alongside grilled chicken or fish and it makes the perfect picnic or potluck offering.
+This Asian cucumber salad is one of my family’s favorite sides, you can serve it alongside grilled chicken breast or honey garlic salmon and it makes the perfect picnic or potluck offering.

 Sliced cucumbers, red peppers and red onion in a serving bowl.